 Ireland's seasonally adjusted unemployment rate eased to 5.3 percent in June 2020, remaining close to May's one-and-a-half-year high of 5.6 percent as the coronavirus crisis continued to have a significant impact on the labour market.
 The alternative COVID-19 adjusted unemployment rate, which includes persons in receipt of the COVID-19 Pandemic Unemployment Payment and considered as the upper bound for the true rate of unemployment, was 22.5 percent.

-Unemployment Rate in Ireland averaged 10.67 percent from 1983 until 2019, reaching an all time high of 17.30 percent in December of 1985 and a record low of 3.90 percent in November of 2000.
-This page provides the latest reported value for - Ireland Unemployment Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news. source: Central Statistics Office Ireland
+Unemployment Rate in Ireland averaged 10.60 percent from 1983 until 2020, reaching an all time high of 17.30 percent in December of 1985 and a record low of 3.90 percent in November of 2000.
+This page provides the latest reported value for - Ireland Unemployment Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
+Ireland Unemployment Rate - data, historical chart, forecasts and calendar of releases - was last updated on July of 2020. source: Central Statistics Office Ireland

-Unemployment Rate in Ireland is expected to be 4.60 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Unemployment Rate in Ireland to stand at 5.10 in 12 months time.
-In the long-term, the Ireland Unemployment Rate is projected to trend around 5.20 percent in 2020, according to our econometric models.
+Unemployment Rate in Ireland is expected to be 7.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate Unemployment Rate in Ireland to stand at 7.10 in 12 months time.
+In the long-term, the Ireland Unemployment Rate is projected to trend around 6.80 percent in 2021 and 6.20 percent in 2022, according to our econometric models.